KartanHQ/intellij-hardhat/README.md

 ## Installation

-To install plugin open `Settings > Plugins > Browse repositories`, and search for Hardhat.
+To install plugin open `Preferences > Plugins > Marketplace`, and search for Hardhat.